Skip to content

 <script type="module">

-// listen to the 'np:logout' event
+// Listen to the 'np:logout' event

 const el = document.querySelector("np-logout");

-el.addEventListner("np:logout", (e) => {
+el.addEventListener("np:logout", (e) => {

-// session is terminated
+// Session is terminated

 });